Lab 99 Web Design

 Textpattern categories screen

-Write the name of the category in the box, and click Create.
-The categories you create will then be visible in drop–down boxes on the Write page.
+Write the name of the category in the New category box, and click Create.
+The categories you create will then be visible in drop-down boxes on the Write page.
 Simply select the category or categories which apply to that article:

 Textpattern category menu screen